 Being a human-centered process in itself, empathizing allows professionals to acquire a deeper, more personal understanding of the issue at hand without relying on his/her own assumptions.
 You have to set your own point of view aside from your customers and stick to theirs.
-It actually makes a lot of sense, since you’re actually working towards creating innovations that’ll improve your customer’s experience, right?

 The second stage of the design thinking process involves combining and analyzing all the insights and information you gathered by observing people in the first stage.